samiralikperov/samiralikperov.github.io/_posts/2024/2024-08-20-hotel-operations.md

 	AND (s.description = 'Meal' or s.description = 'Laundry')
 	AND (b.location = 'EMEA' or b.location = 'LATAM');
 ```
+### Result:
+The query successfully returned a list of Meal and Laundry service requests from branches located in Europe (EMEA) and Latin America (LATAM).
+This data gave the management team clear insight into the performance of these services and helped them identify areas needing improvement.

 <div>
 <style scoped>